SolveEverythingdotExe/013-Sprite-Animation/README.md

 Credits to this amazing website for free sprite image: https://www.gameart2d.com/

-Image used in the video:
+Image used in the project:
 https://www.gameart2d.com/free-dino-sprites.html